dennislee22/dennislee22.github.io/docs/cdppvc/demo.md

 ## Demo Architecture
-- CDP Private Cloud solution is comprised of CDP PvC Base cluster, Cloudera Manager (CM) and CDP PvC Data Services.
+- CDP Private Cloud solution is comprised of the following components:
+        - CDP PvC Base cluster
+        - Cloudera Manager (CM)
+        - CDP PvC Data Services.
 - In this demo, the CDP PvC Data Services are hosted on the Kubernetes platform powered by the Openshift and/or the ECS (Embedded Container Service) platform.
-Both are mutually exclusive whereby CDP Private Cloud solution requires either one of them.
-In addition, CDP PvC solution has the capability to integrate the CDP Base cluster with both Openshift and ECS platforms simultaneously and this setup will be shown in this demo.
+Both are mutually exclusive whereby CDP Private Cloud solution requires only one of them.
+In addition, CDP PvC solution also has the capability to integrate the CDP Base cluster with both Openshift and ECS platforms simultaneously and this setup will be shown in this demo.
-- The next subtopics will describe the end-to-end CDP Private Cloud installation procedure using the following demo/proof-of-concept architecture.
+- The next topics will describe the end-to-end CDP Private Cloud installation procedure using the following demo/proof-of-concept architecture.

    CDP Private Cloud Base
    {: .label .label-blue }